andydandy74/Journalysis/README.md

 # Journalysis
 Revit journal analysis package for Dynamo (in development, not yet published on the Dynamo package manager)

-This is still very much a work in progress and there is hardly any documentation except the [Class & Node Overview](https://github.com/andydandy74/Journalysis/wiki/Class-&-Node-Overview) (which may not always be up-to-date).
+This is still very much a work in progress.
+Since there is hardly any documentation on Revit journals, it is a slow process.
+I have started writing some documentation in the [wiki](https://github.com/andydandy74/Journalysis/wiki) that is, however, far from complete.

 # Goal
 This package is aimed at automating the analysis of Revit journals for statistical purposes.
 Some possible use cases: